(This article is also featured on CBN.com)

-Mary Slessor grew up in the slums of Scotland in a poor and abusive home where she frequently witnessed her mother being battered by her alcoholic father.
-When Mary was just seven years old, she began to taunt her father when he returned home from work in an effort to deflect his rage from her mother.
+Mary Slessor grew up in the slums of Scotland in a poor and abusive home.
+She frequently witnessed her mother being battered by her alcoholic father.
+When Mary was just seven years old, she decided to intervene.
+Mary began to taunt her father when he returned home from work in an effort to deflect his rage.
 She would then tire him out as she raced through the house as he tried to catch her.
-Mary was petite for her age and often, but not always, succeeding in escaping his wrath.
+Mary was petite for her age and often, but not always, succeeded in escaping his wrath.

-In her 20s, Mary Slessor came to admire the work of missionary David Livingstone and wanted to follow in his footsteps.
-She set her sights on Africa at a time when it was nearly unheard of for single women to enter the mission field.
-Upon arriving in Africa, Mary discovered hundreds of slain or abandoned twin babies and their outcast mothers, who were rejected because the villagers believed that twin children were conceived by the devil.
+In her 20s, Mary Slessor came to admire the work of missionary David Livingstone.
+She decided she wanted to follow in his footsteps.
+Mary set her sights on Africa.
+This, despite the fact that she lived at a time when it was nearly unheard of for single women to enter the mission field.
+Upon arriving in Africa, Mary discovered hundreds of slain or abandoned twin babies and their outcast mothers.
+They were rejected because the villagers believed that twin children were conceived by the devil.

 Is there something in your past that you believe is holding you back from God doing a marvelous work in your life?
 What if you were to give God all the broken pieces and let Him use those very things to pave a path to reach others with the glorious news of Jesus Christ?

 Each of us, with all of our triumphs and failures, joys and heartbreaks, scars and all, have been given an opportunity to make a difference in the world.
 Do not underestimate what God can do with a life solely surrendered to Him.
-Give God all the broken pieces for who knows if you are where you are today “for such a time as this?”
+Give God all the broken pieces, for who knows if you are where you are today “for such a time as this?”
 (Esther 4:14)